thodges-gh/ChainLink-Node/ETHAddress.md

 ### What is the other address for in the key_pairs table?

 That was used for testing in a previous release of the ChainLink software and will be deprecated in the future

+### Will I also need to send ETH to the address for gas to move LINK?

+Yes, you will need some ETH to be used for gas.
+The amount can vary depending on how many assignments the node will accept.